Community-based tourism: a tool for sustainable development

 The good news is that CBT is fair, transparent and affordable.
 We combine rural CBET with visits to the main cities and sights of each country.
 For travellers interested in social innovation, we also include guided visits to social and environmental projects in areas like microfinance, social inclusion, co-operatives and fair-trade.
 You can see our sustainable tourism destinations and contact us or any of our local partners in Latin America.

 We’d love to hear your thoughts and opinions, or to share your own experiences.
 Please visit our Facebook page an leave us a comment!
+You can also subscribe to our newsletter: sign-up form is on the right-hand sidebar.

 You know it is truly rural community tourism if it*: